Shopify/polaris/polaris.shopify.com/content/version-guides/migrating-from-v11-to-v12.md

 + color: var(--p-color-bg-surface);
 ```

-**⚠️ Important**: The color migration needs to be run in 2 sequential steps due to overlapping `color` token names.
+**⚠️ Important**: The color migration needs to be run in 4 sequential steps due to overlapping `color` token names and context dependent manual migrations.

 #### Step 1